 - Graduated from high school or earned a general education diploma, and

-- Three years experience in a responsible, directly related construction position, such as a foreman, which required the ability to effectively read and interpret building plans and specifications; or
+- Two years experience in a responsible, directly related construction position, such as a foreman, which required the ability to effectively read and interpret building plans and specifications; or

-- Three years experience in an architect's or engineer's office performing building design or drafting duties; or
+- Two years experience in an architect's or engineer's office performing building design or drafting duties; or

 - Graduated from a college or university with an associate degree in a design or construction related subject; or